-On March 1, 2017, Targa completed the purchase of 100% of the membership interests of Outrigger Delaware Operating, LLC, Outrigger Southern Delaware Operating, LLC (together "New Delaware") and Outrigger Midland Operating, LLC ("New Midland" and together with New Delaware, the "Permian Acquisition").
+On March 1, 2017, we completed the purchase of 100% of the membership interests of Outrigger Delaware Operating, LLC, Outrigger Southern Delaware Operating, LLC (together "New Delaware") and Outrigger Midland Operating, LLC ("New Midland" and together with New Delaware, the "Permian Acquisition").

 We paid \$484.1 million in cash at closing on March 1, 2017, and will pay \$90.0 million within 90 days of closing (collectively, the "initial purchase price").
+Contributions from TRC were used to fund the cash portion of the Permian Acquisition purchase price.
 Subject to certain performance-linked measures and other conditions, additional cash of up to \$935.0 million may be payable to the sellers of New Delaware and New Midland in potential earn-out payments that may occur in 2018 and 2019.
 The potential earn-out payments will be based upon a multiple of realized gross margin from contracts that existed on March 1, 2017.